“Life is a series of events and sensations. Everything else is interpretation. Much is lost in translation and added in assumption/projection”

 So try to identify how you may be projecting as it will help free you from negative emotions, will open you up to compassion and allow true healthy relationships to flourish.

 Everyone is unique and everyone desires the same things in life as you.
 Happiness, love, safety.
 Very few people are malicious in nature, which is not easy to believe when you are projecting.

-This is something I have been working on lately, and although I have a long long way to go, I can confidently say that it has helped drastically change how I view some relationships of mine.
+This is something I have been working on lately.
+And I can confidently say that it has helped drastically change how I view some relationships of mine.
 Externally I have a greater patience and understanding for others and internally I have better patience and understanding for myself.

 Check out the Lojong slogans to help train your mind and cultivate compassion towards yourself and others.